 Will the crown be resized for King Charles?

+Under a top secret operation, the crown was briefly removed from the Tower of London to be resized to fit the King’s head.
 In 2018, the Queen revealed that she had the St Edward’s Crown resized for her own coronation.